 Research Papers & Publications

-- Taylor, G. (2013): "Attention Retention: Targeted Advertising and the Ex Post Role of Media Content". [working paper]
+- Taylor, G. (2013): "Attention Retention: Targeted Advertising and the Ex Post Role of Media Content". [working paper under revision]

 I consider the ex post effects of media content: consumers condition later browsing decisions upon ex post realised levels of satisfaction with content already consumed.
 This compels publishers to invest in satisfying consumers to generate advertiser rents that can subsequently be appropriated.
 More accurate ad targeting intensifies competition in product markets (as advertisers compete to serve consumers with precisely targeted needs), and thereby strengthens the imperative to rapidly arrest consumer (content) browsing with high-quality content.
 This dynamic is not unambiguously positive: enhanced content increases product prices, offsetting consumers' welfare gains, whilst better targeting or cheaper content may leave publishers worse-off.
-(Revised version, Apr 2013; first Version, Jul 2010; this paper was previously titled "Attention Retention: Targeted Advertising and the Provision of Media Content".)
+(This paper was previously titled "Attention Retention: Targeted Advertising and the Provision of Media Content".)

 - Taylor, G. (2012): "Defensive Sniping and Efficiency in Simultaneous Hard-Close Proxy Auctions", Journal of Mathematical Economics, 48(1), 51-58. [working paper version] [published version]

 A well-known myopic bidding strategy fails to support an equilibrium of simultaneous ascending proxy auctions for heterogeneous items when a hard-close rule is in place.
 This is because, in common with the single-auction case, last minute bidding (sniping) is a best response to naïve behaviour.
 However, a modification to the myopic strategy in which all bidders submit an additional bid in the closing stages of the auction—a practice I call 'defensive sniping'—is shown to yield an efficient, belief-free equilibrium of such environments.
 This equilibrium is essentially unique within the class of belief-free, efficient equilibria.
-(Revised version, Sep 2011; first version, Aug 2007; this paper was previously titled "Ending Rules in Simultaneous Ascending Auctions: Insights From Auctions on the Internet").
+(This paper was previously titled "Ending Rules in Simultaneous Ascending Auctions: Insights From Auctions on the Internet").

 - Taylor, G. (2011): "The Informativeness of On-line Advertising", International Journal of Industrial Organization, 29(6), 668-677. [working paper version] [published version]